4/15/2025

 Daniel Rosenberg

-Analyst, Praradine
+Analyst, Paradigm

-Okay good to hear and then just turning to the guidance.
-Those are some big numbers even when I think of you know all the activity that you guys have executed on with Orion and Hillel etc. So I was curious if you could dive a little deeper on you know it sounds like the Canadian business is humming just the drivers and the confidence you have in being able to achieve those results.
+Okay, good to hear.
+And then just turning to the guidance, those are some big numbers, even when I think of, you know, all the activity that you guys have executed on with Orion and Hillel, etc., So I was curious if you could dive a little deeper on, you know, it sounds like the Canadian business is humming, just the drivers and the confidence you have in being able to achieve those results.

 speaker

-Hammad Shabazi
+Hamid Shabazi

 Chairman and CEO